- Queen Victoria dies on January 22 at the age of 81. Her son becomes Edward VII. (He is the great-grandfather of Elizabeth II.)

-- William McKinley is assassinated at Buffalo, N.Y.
-Pan-American Exposition: Theodore Roosevelt becomes U.S. president.
+- William McKinley, 6 months after his second inauguration, is assassinated on October 21st at Buffalo, N.Y.
+Pan-American Exposition: Vice President Theodore Roosevelt becomes the 28th U.S. President.

 photo used courtesy of Carole Smith